What is the Apprenticeship Levy?

 Apprenticeship funds can also be used for existing staff.
 This will allow your school to upskill your staff and help them access vital qualifications with minimal cost.

 Any way you choose to use apprenticeship funds will increase the skills in your school and enable your staff to improve their capabilities and career choices as well.
-Remember – if you engage an appreciate you are committing to supporting their learning and training – which requires a genuine investment in time and money.
+Remember – if you engage and appreciate you are committing to supporting their learning and training – which requires a genuine investment in time and money.
 Planning how to integrate apprentices into your staffing structure and use their skills will give the best outcome for you and the apprentice.

 How do I recruit an Apprentice?

-If your school is part of a larger employer (either a Trust or a local authority) you will have to get in contact with your budget holder to agree to access the funds.
+If your school is part of a larger employer (either a Trust or local authority) you will have to get in contact with your budget holder to agree to access the funds.

 If your school does not pay the levy, you can still access funds to pay for 95% of the training costs.
 This makes apprenticeships a very effective way of either hiring new staff or upskilling existing employees.